adnammit/notes/shell.md

 [command] $_                    take the last arg of the last command (or the command before it if the last one had no args) and use it as the arg for the current command

-exec foo                        replace the shell with the given command.
-                                use '$ exec bash' to reload your config files and replace your current instance of bash with a new one (but maybe not -- not all config files are loaded w/ exec bash) close your exec command with ; or + depending on the behavior you want:
-			   \; -- execute the command once per argument
-			   \+ -- pass in all args

-			      $ find -name "*oo*" -exec echo {} \+
-			      > soon balloon pantaloon

-			      $ find -name "*oo*" -exec echo {} \;
-			      > soon
-			      > balloon
-			      > pantaloon

 rdiff                           diff RCS versions diff file1 file2
     -y                          view output in two columns